kvbc/win-web-klgr/README.md

 For educational purposes only of course

-Precompiled binaries https://tinyurl.com/win-web-klgr (If you for some reason trust me to download them)
+Precompiled binaries https://tinyurl.com/win-web-klgr (don't trust me)